 The Importance of Measurable Goals

-Having vague or unmeasurable goals, any motivational coach will tell you, is likely fatal to success.
-Clear and measurable goals allow us to focus plans and assess progress.
-For a peoples' movement, having vague and unmeasurable goals also makes it difficult or impossible to keep activists and supporters energized; activists must see and feel that they have won intermediate skirmishes and that their movement has forward momentum.
-Lacking measurable goals, the project wallows and ultimately dies.
+Any motivational coach will tell you that having vague or unmeasurable goals is likely fatal to success.
+Clear and measurable goals allow members of a campaign to focus plans and assess progress.
+For a peoples' movement, having vague and unmeasurable goals also makes it difficult or impossible to keep activists and supporters energized; activists must see and feel that they have won intermediate skirmishes and their movement has forward momentum.
+Lacking clear and measurable goals, the project wallows and ultimately dies.

-An advantage of adopting as that goal "the prevention, and ultimate elimination, of war," in addition to the fact that it can unite such a wide diversity of efforts, is that it is measurable.
-It is not to end conflict, something impossible.
-It is not to eradicate murder, a behavior extending even deeper into our past than war.
+An advantage of adopting as the one shared end-goal of all cornerstone projects "the prevention and ultimate elimination of war by creating a global peace system," is that it is measurable.
+It is not to end conflict, something given human nature is impossible.
 It's not to do away with the necessity for peacekeeping and peacemaking, which given our biology will likely be necessary into the foreseeable future (Hand 2003, 2010).
-It's not to teach peace, a necessary effort, but how do you measure and powerfully illustrate intermediate and ultimate successes?
+It's not to teach peace, a necessary effort, but how exactly do you measure and powerfully illustrate intermediate and ultimate successes?

-It is to end the building and deploying of armies that use weapons to indiscriminately kill other people.
-When there are no ongoing wars anywhere on the planet, we will be close to full success.
-Elsewhere I describe historical examples of rapid, shaped, social changes, like the elimination of foot-binding and the Christianization of much of South America by Catholic and other faith groups, often in one generation or less.
-Study of many such examples of swift, shaped changes indicates that, when sufficient creativity and resources are committed, it is entirely possible to reach this level of success—no ongoing wars—in two generations or less (Hand 2010).
-And when there have been no wars for many lifetimes we will have achieved total success.
-The end point is clear.
+When there are no ongoing wars anywhere on the planet, we will be very close to full success.
+Elsewhere I describe historical examples of shaped social changes that from an historical perspective were extrememly rapid, like the elimination of foot-binding in China, and the Christianization of much of South America by Catholic and other faith groups, often in one generation or less.
+The U.S. Constitution was written in a matter of weeks, roughly 116 days.
+Formation of the European Union only took several decades to achieve a more or less final form, roughly fifty years.
+Study of many such examples of swift, shaped changes indicates that, when sufficient creativity and resources are committed, it is entirely possible to reach this level of success—no ongoing wars—in two generations or less (Hand 2010, 2014).
+And when there have been no wars for many lifetimes, we will have achieved total success.

-There will be no human base on the Moon unless the work of all divisions and subcontractors is coordinated.
-At this time, early in 2011, GPSC organizations struggle in great frustration, looking for a way to create a united voice with clout on the world stage.
+There will be no human base on the Moon or Mars unless the work of all divisions and subcontractors is coordinated.
+At this time, potential GPSC organizations which are focused on ending war are struggling in great frustration, looking for a way to create a united voice with clout on the world stage.
 Some are sinking into despair, thinking there just is no way to do it, that the problem is too large, too intractable.
-By default they fall back onto the argument (hope) that by some organic, gradual process, this Great Shift will emerge in time to deliver us from the draconian ills we've created.
-I argue (Hand 2010) that this is about as likely as putting a base on the Moon by some gradual process involving a lot of organizations with different specializations and expertise that think putting a base on the Moon is a great idea, and which then separately pursue the goal.
+By default they fall back onto the argument (hope) that by some organic, gradual process, this Great Paradigm Shift will emerge in time to deliver us from the draconian ills we've created.
+I argue (Hand 2010) that this is about as likely as putting a base on the Moon by some gradual process involving a lot of organizations having different specializations and expertise, all of which think putting a base on the Moon is a great idea, and which then separately pursue the goal.

 Potential FACE partners can get a sense of how their movement would be structured and how their particular organization would fit in from the "keys to success" described by Williams and Goose (2008).
 I've summarized these here:

-This highly flexible mechanism can recruit, unite, and ignite legions.
-Perhaps most significantly the ICBL process provides for guiding input from both top and bottom.
-From the bottom, there is no limit to the number of grass roots partners that can provide input at local, regional, national, or global meetings.
-Grass roots input is further ensured as all individuals would elect the members of the final decision-making council.
-By stipulating that final decisions about actions to be embraced are to be decided by agreement among a council composed of roughly equal numbers of women and men, the process can also ensure that 1) no one individual, or small set of individuals, can dominate decisions, 2) the probability will be high that the bias toward nonviolence and collaboration will be maintained over the long period likely required to achieve this enormous shift, and 3) loss of any one individual won't cripple or end the project.
+Further, by stipulating that final decisions about actions to be embraced by all FACE member organizations are to be decided by agreement among a council composed of roughly equal numbers of women and men, the process can also ensure that 1) no one individual, or small set of individuals, can dominate decisions, 2) the probability will be high that the bias toward nonviolence and collaboration will be maintained over the long period likely required to achieve this enormous shift, and 3) loss of any one individual won't cripple or end the project.

 FACE will require the services of many experts, including skilled fund-raisers.
 Initially, funding needs will be modest, for rent, staff, publicity, and communication.
 Over time, as the movement builds, funding requirements will grow.
 With successes, funding sources will also grow.
 Financial needs will doubtless become substantial, but to succeed in creating the massive, comprehensive, global, cultural shift we are aiming for, the global community must willingly make the necessary financial and emotional investment.
 Permit two clichés: There is no free lunch, and, You get what you pay for.